dtPaTh/cloud-service-integrations/README.md

     Easy integration using technology indepentent injection.
 * [App-Only Integration for Linux](container-integration/universal-injection.md)

-**Note**
+    Use a technology specific integration where **Universal Injection** is not applicable.

-Please note, that the tutorials and provided scripts within this repository are not officially supported by Dynatrace.
+**Please note**, that the tutorials and provided scripts within this repository are not officially supported by Dynatrace.